 Bahco tree loppers are manufactured to the highest quality.
 It is a brand that many professional tree surgeons and horticultural professionals will use.
 If you looking for a well designed pair of loppers that will last for years Bahco should be on your tool list.

-Due to their price and quality Fiskars tree loppers have been making big strides into the home garden tool market.
-If your looking for a quality lopper for domestic use this is a brand worth considering.
+Due to their price and quality Fiskars tree loppers have been making big strides into the home and professional garden tool market.
+If your looking for a quality lopper this is a brand worth putting on your short list.
 Fiskars loppers get great reviews and have many models to suit the task in hand.